 Consider Window Insulation Film

 Readily available at any hardware or home repair store (check this Recommended Site), window installation kits usually include a plastic shrink film that is applied to the inside of a window.
 Once applied, a heat source such as a hair dryer is used to remove any wrinkles.
 This method is relatively inexpensive and highly effective, but does not create a very attractive looking window view.
 If not applied properly, the windows often look cloudy.
 The plastic is also easily punctured by children or animals which will decrease its efficiency.

 Cellular shades are excellent for providing insulation to large windows while still letting in natural light.
 Insulated cellular shades hang directly over cold glass to make your windows more energy efficient.
 For the ultimate in energy efficiency, choose triple cell shades which provide three layers of insulating material.

 Choose Layered Curtains for Your Window Treatments

 Heavy fabrics and insulated window curtains help to keep out drafts.
 Insulated curtains can be used in any room of the home.
 If placing insulated curtains in the bathroom, be sure to choose a waterproof fabric designed to withstand humidity and prevent mold.
+According to HERO exteriors – roof installation in Colorado, roofs play a huge role in insulating the building.
 Often created with four separate layers, insulated curtains make use of a high-density foam layer to prevent heated air from escaping and stopping the cold outside air from seeping inside.
 Hanging two or more curtains together creates a stylish layered look while creating a tighter air space to keep cool air out.

 Use Draft Snakes